Skip to Content

 printed groundhog name craft template with "download the template on the blog"

-Begin to make the groundhog’s head by gluing the eyes on the head, on both sides of the nose.
+First, guide your child to glue the eyes on the head, on both sides of the nose.

 hands placing eye of groundhog onto face